makerdao/pymaker/README.md

 ```
 so it gets automatically restarted every time it fails.

+### Individual keeper accounts

+Due to gas management techniques which will be implemented in the framework in the near future,
+it is recommended to run each keeper on his own Ethereum account.
+Techniques mentioned may
+involve resending transactions which got stuck with higher gas prices etc.

 ## Reference keepers

 This sections lists and briefly describes a set of reference keepers present in this project.